bigfish46/Task-Tracker/README.md

 - Desktop installer available

 ## Install
-Download the AFISH_Task_Tracker_Setup.exe and run as admin
+Navigate to Output folder for *setup.exe to download and run

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.